 The Spanish and Australian Defence Forces are also conducting similar Building Partner Capacity (BPC) missions in Iraq as part of the multinational coalition against Daesh.
 This has led to valuable information-sharing and exchange of ideas concerning this important mission.

-Spain is Australia's 29th largest market by short-term visitor arrivals.
-In 2015-16, there were 35,300 short-term visitors from Spain to Australia, an increase of 11.4 per cent on the previous year.
-Over the last five years, the average annual growth in arrivals from Spain was 9.1 per cent.
-Spain is Australia's 24th largest short-term destination.
-In 2015-16, there were 68,200 short-term resident departures from Australia to Spain, an increase of 4.3 per cent on the previous year.
-Over the last five years, the average annual growth in departures to Spain was 11.2 per cent.
+Spain is Australia’s 29th largest market by short-term visitor arrivals.
+In 2016, there were 39,900 visitors from Spain, an increase of 15.4 per cent on 2015.
+Over the last five calendar years, the average annual growth in arrivals from Spain was 11.5 per cent.
+Spain was Australia’s 25th largest short-term destination in 2016, with 69,000 Australians visiting Spain, an increase of 2.2 per cent on 2015.
+Over the last five calendar years, the average annual growth in departures to Spain was 9.4 per cent.

 Spanish authorities estimate that there are approximately 2,000 Australians (not dual-nationals) living and working in Spain.
 The Australian Embassy estimates there are approximately another 4,000 Australians with Spanish or EU dual-nationality living in the country.